 An Independent Contractor is defined as “an individual who is self-employed, bears responsibility for his or her own taxes and expenses, and is not subject to an employer’s direction and control.”
 An independent contractor would be classified under the unsubsidized self-employment activity.

-B-503.c: Participation While Employed
+B-503.c: Tracking Employment Participation Hours

 If a Choices participant is employed, Boards must ensure that Workforce Solutions Office staff report the actual hours the participant works each day—not the number of hours the participant is scheduled to work.
 The participant must provide documentation to verify all hours of employment.
 Hours of employment must be reported for at least the length of time that the recipient receives TANF.